UTSCC09/project-team-kat/README.md

 ## Contributions

 Keshavaa Shaiskandan - Did most of the frontend design on Figma as well and implemented the landing, auth, and create cost pages.
 Did the initial Stripe exploration and laid the process out for integrating stripe.

 Tanizm Ahmed - Provided the main structure and format of the backend and frontend, and provided all of the error handling for frontend forms, as well as did most of the stripe integration after initial exploration by Keshavaa.
+Implemented the groups page including create group and join group from the frontend and the backend.

 Ammar Tariq - Implemented the entire canvas page for groups with real-time functionality.
+Implemented the group finance page.
 Was also entirely responsibly for dockerizing the application and deployment as well.

 # One more thing?